ehrishirajsharma/SwiftnessX/README.md

 1. First install [Node.JS](https://nodejs.org/en/download/) on your system
-2. now run `npm install electron -g`
+2. now run `sudo npm install electron -g --unsafe-perm=true --allow-root`
 3. Download or Clone this repository
-4. Within its folder run `npm install` to install dependencies
+4. Within its folder run `sudo npm install --unsafe-perm=true --allow-root` to install dependencies
 5. And to run use `npm run dev`

 To update just use `git pull` or if dependencies are updated than first install them by `npm install`

-## Usage

-It’s pretty straightforward to use SwiftnessX, I’ve created a small video on how to use Targets with checklist: https://www.youtube.com/watch?v=s227q_rTVkw

-For Templates and Payloads, download this file, which has data from [PayloadsAllthethings](https://github.com/swisskyrepo/PayloadsAllTheThings) and [bb-report-templates](https://github.com/gwen001/bb-reports-templates).

 ## Discuss